 "I definitely feel that my stamina has increased since using the cock ring.
 By concentrating on my thrust count, my mind was taken off the beautiful naked girl in front of me and placed elsewhere!"

-Sex Counter Cock Ring 4 out of 10 (2 reviews) Write your own review
+Sex Counter Cock Ring 2 2 out of 5 stars